What Do We Stand For

 - To develop programmes and services to supplement and complement national initiatives for children and youth sports development in Singapore.

-The Board of the Fund is chaired by former national swimmer and one-time world’s fastest over the 50m freestyle Mr Ang Peng Siong and co-chaired by Mr Edmond Pereira, lawyer and President of Flash Athletic Club.
+The Board of the Fund is chaired by Camilla Chiam.
 Click here for a list of the Board of Management.

-The Fund will aim to help children and youth from disadvantaged backgrounds reach their sporting dreams.
+The Fund aims to help children and youth from disadvantaged backgrounds reach their sporting dreams.

-The money that we raised goes towards the many beneficiaries that are with us.
-Annually we run outreach programs to raise awareness of the foundation as well as expose our athletes to the community.
+The money that we raise goes towards the many beneficiaries that are with us.
+Annually, we run outreach programs to raise awareness of the Fund and expose our athletes to the community.
 Aside from operating on minimal cost, other expenses come from subsidies administrative costs and other needs.

 Funds raised over the years.

 Opposition MP Chiam See Tong sparred with the Government on an untypical topic – getting a team ready for the next (1992) Olympics in Barcelona, Spain.

 He challenged a reply from Minister of State (Community Development and Education) Dr Seet Ai Mee.
 She said Singapore would go through the “usual preparation”.